100+ TRAVEL APPS FOR WAYFARERS

 Affiliate disclaimer: This page contains affiliate links and will deliver a small commission (at no extra cost to you) if you purchase through the links presented.
 Meredith San Diego only recommends products and services, however, which she genuinely supports and utilizes for her travels.

-It’s been two days since I’ve left the bungalow.
-I’ve been focused primarily on hydrating, self-preservation and rejuvenation.
-Muscles all over my body hurt and though it may sound more like making excuses to support laziness I don’t want to risk any serious health problems.
-Besides, my olfactory recoils at the repugnant aromas that fill the air surrounding busy streets and business-filled areas.
-Balinese burn trash, jungle, rubber; everything.
+It’s been two days since I’ve left my bungalow in Ubud.
+I don’t have the motivation to.
+Traveling full-time, as romanticized as it can be/has been, it’s a lot on the body and the psyche.
+As a result, I’ve been focused primarily on hydrating, self-preservation, and rejuvenation.
+Muscles all over my body hurt and though it may sound more like making excuses to support laziness I don’t want to risk any serious health problems or injuries if I can help it.

-Andre, my hired driver for the day, has pulled over on the side of the road just next to a KFC and a Dunkin Donuts, which he proudly exclaimed are “my products” because the brands are American.
-According to Andre, Balinese love fried chicken.
-He says buying a bucket of fried chicken for dinner is a quick and easy way to feed the whole family.
 The fact that we’ve been discussing fried chicken for more than twenty minutes alongside Andre’s second favorite topic, President Barack Obama, warranted bouts of hysterical laughter from me.
 I deduce he has chosen these topics for discussion because 1) he has limited English speaking skills, and 2) that I am Black-American.
-I joke with him about it – my way of taking the power back in the situation – to test his sense of humor and his social queues; maybe he’ll catch my drift.
+I joke with him about it – my way of taking the power back in these situations – to test his sense of humor and his social queues; but also hoping that maybe he’ll catch my drift about the harmless microaggression and change the topic entirely.
+He does.

 Temple poses in Bali, Indonesia during the Bag Lady early days